evandough/Cloud-Journey/Journey/006/Readme.md

 ## Testing to Verify

-Once MFA was implemented, to test I logged out and logged back in and **VOILA!**.
-I was prompted to use MFA to log in!
+Once MFA was implemented, to test I logged out and logged back in and **VOILA!** I was prompted to use MFA to log in!

 ## Next Steps